ChemFM as a Scaling Law Guided Foundation Model Pre-trained on Informative Chemicals: Methods

 \textbf{Comparison set 2:} We then compared ChemFM with the AttentiveFP method\cite{attentiveFP}, which used random splitting methods but with different seeds than the standard MoleculeNet benchmark.
 MMNB provided a direct comparison with AttentiveFP (as shown in Table 2 of the MMNB paper\cite{MMNB}), where MMNB outperformed AttentiveFP on most datasets.
 Since ChemFM models consistently outperformed MMNB, we can reasonably infer that ChemFM is also superior to AttentiveFP on these datasets.
 However, on four specific datasets---Tox21, ESOL, FreeSolv, and Lipophilicity---AttentiveFP outperformed MMNB.
 For these datasets, we conducted a direct comparison by reevaluating AttentiveFP across three folds split by different random seeds and fine-tuning ChemFM using identical data splits.
-The results are presented in Extended Data Table~\ref{table:rst_prop_prediction_attentive_fp}.
+The results are presented in Supplementary Table~\ref{table:rst_prop_prediction_attentive_fp}.

-\textbf{Comparison set 3:} The third comparison set focused on methods using a deterministic scaffold split to generate a single fold of train/validation/test sets, including 3D InfoMax\cite{3dinfomax}, Mole-BERT\cite{molebert}, GraphMVP\cite{graphmvp}, and MoleculeSDE\cite{moleculeSDE}.
-We adopted the same settings as these methods---training on the same data fold with three different random training seeds (which only affect the training procedure like the network weights initialization and network dropout, but not dataset splitting)---and reported the average performance in Extended Data Table~\ref{table:rst_prop_prediction_molebert}.
+\textbf{Comparison set 3:} The third comparison set focused on methods using a deterministic scaffold split to generate a single fold of train/validation/test sets, including {Pretrain GNNs\cite{pretraingnns}, ChemBERTa-2\cite{chemberta2}}, 3D InfoMax\cite{3dinfomax}, Mole-BERT\cite{molebert}, GraphMVP\cite{graphmvp}, and MoleculeSDE\cite{moleculeSDE}.
+We adopted the same settings as these methods---training on the same data fold with three different random training seeds (which only affect the training procedure like the network weights initialization and network dropout, but not dataset splitting)---and reported the average performance in Supplementary Table~\ref{table:rst_prop_prediction_molebert}.

 It is important to highlight that, despite differences in splitting methods and random seeds, no additional hyperparameter tuning was performed for comparison sets 2 and 3.
 We reuse the hyperparameters optimized for the standard MoleculeNet datasets (shown in Supplementary Table~\ref{table:hyperparameter_moleculenet}).
 For each dataset, we first fine-tuned the ChemFM-3B model.
 If ChemFM-3B did not outperform all other methods (specifically, the ESOL dataset in comparison set 2 and the MUV dataset in comparison set 3), we proceeded to fine-tune ChemFM-1B.
 The results indicated that at least one of our ChemFM models outperformed all other compared methods across the evaluated datasets, even without additional hyperparameter tuning on these specific data folds.